-Northern Mariana Islands profile - Overview
+Northern Mariana Islands territory profile

 - From the section Asia

 The Commonwealth of the Northern Mariana Islands, or CNMI, is a chain of 14 islands in the north-west Pacific.
-It is self-governing, but linked politically to the US.